 If your primary care provider gave you the name of a diabetes educator, make the call!
 You’ll be one step closer to successfully managing your diabetes.
-If you do not have the name of a specific person, visit our locator to find a diabetes educator or program near you.
+If you do not have the name of a specific person, use our locator tool to find a diabetes educator near you.

 What happens during diabetes education?